tipi-build/docs/0200-key-principles.md

 ### Build from sources without the cost

-- Automatic CMake and Cargo build caching connected to git
+- Automatic CMake build caching connected to git
 - Zero setup - just coding
     - select one environment from our [supported list](https://github.com/tipi-build/environments) or [specify your own](https://tipi.build/documentation/01-environments#customizing-environments)
     - tipi downloads & installs the compiler and libraries in an isolated distro folder automatically